Golden Baseball League: The beginning

-The league began with a single-entity model whereby the league owned all the clubs (except Tijuana and Japan which were partnerships).
+The league began with a single-entity model whereby the league owned all the clubs (except Tijuana and Japan, which were partnerships).
 Since then, several of the clubs have been sold to private groups.

-In its inaugural season, the league was composed of eight teams: the Chico Outlaws, Fullerton Flyers, Long Beach Armada and San Diego Surf Dawgs in California; Mesa Miners, Surprise Fightin' Falcons and Yuma Scorpions in Arizona and the Japan Samurai Bears.
+In its inaugural season, the league was composed of eight teams: the Chico Outlaws, Fullerton Flyers, Long Beach Armada, and San Diego Surf Dawgs in California; Mesa Miners, Surprise Fightin' Falcons, and Yuma Scorpions in Arizona; and the Japan Samurai Bears.
 All teams played their home games in city- and university-owned stadiums, with the exception of the Samurai Bears, a traveling team of Japanese players that played all of its games on the road.
-The Japanese team was a late entry as the Tijuana Toros, who led all of minor league baseball in attendance at over 13,000 fans a game, had jumped from the Mexican League to the GBL in December to be a charter member of the league, only to learn that the government of the Mexican state of Baja California would not permit this.
+The Japanese team was a late entry, as were the Tijuana Toros, who led all of minor league baseball in attendance at over 13,000 fans a game, had jumped from the Mexican League to the GBL in December to be a charter member of the league, only to learn that the government of the Mexican state of Baja California would not permit this.

-Three of the GBL's teams, Long Beach, Chico and Yuma, operated in cities that once hosted Western Baseball League teams.
-The WBL operated from 1995 to 2002.
+Three of the GBL's teams, Long Beach, Chico and Yuma, operated in cities that once hosted Western Baseball League teams, which operated from 1995 to 2002.

-On May 9, 2005, Major League Baseball's all-time stolen base leader, Rickey Henderson, signed a contract to play the 2005 season with the Surf Dawgs.
+On May 9, 2005, MLB's all-time stolen base leader, Rickey Henderson, signed a contract to play the 2005 season with the Surf Dawgs.

-The 2005 season ended with a four-team championship tournament on Labor Day Weekend.
+The 2005 season ended with a four-team championship tournament on Labor Day weekend.
 The tournament ended with San Diego winning two games on the final day, knocking off Mesa in the second game to win the title.

 José Canseco, another retired star, signed with the Surf Dawgs in 2006 as part of his attempt to return to baseball and promote his book, Juiced, along with its upcoming movie adaptation.
 Canseco was traded to the Armada after only one game.
 He said that the move was to be closer to his daughter.